taylorjg/taylorjg/README.md

 * Things I don't like: lots of meetings, processes that get in the way of delivering value
 * Current skills: JavaScript/TypeScript, React, Node.js, GraphQL, React Testing Library, MSW
 * Previous commerical experience (some of a bit rusty): C++, C#/.NET, Scala
-* Home interests: 3D graphics, Deep Learning, puzzles
+* Home interests: 3D graphics, Deep Learning, writing code to solve puzzles
+* Currently learning: .NET MAUI

 See [here](https://taylorjg.github.io/) for a summary of some of my more significant home projects from over the last decade.